• Skip to primary navigation

 Transformer Construction:

-Follow the transformer design while cutting and shaping the ferrite core if it is not already in the appropriate shape.
+Follow the transformer design while cutting and shaping the ferrite core if it is not already in the proper shape.

 Use the recommended amount of turns and winding process such as 20 turns under and 20 turns above the secondary while winding the primary coil on the ferrite core.